nstrayer/cv/README.md

 ## My pagedown rendered CV

+__Switch to googlesheets__

+As I get older and more crotchety I find it more and more difficult to manually update a CSV.
+In response to this, I have moved the data-storing mechanism from a plain CSV to google sheets using the wonderful [`googlesheets4` package.](https://googlesheets4.tidyverse.org/index.html) This allows for a much more easy updating system and also makes it easy to store all the other info that didn't feel write to put into a CSV before (like the intro and aside text) right with everything as separate pages/sheets within the main sheet.

+I have attempted to keep the whole thing as easy as possible to understand and modify by using a publically available sheet and preserving the old CSV driven way behind a boolean variable that can be set in the setup chunk.

+## Structure

 This repo contains the source-code and results of my CV built with the [pagedown package](https://pagedown.rbind.io) and a modified version of the 'resume' template.

 The main files are: